dotnet/orleans/src/Documentation/Runtime-Implementation-Details/Scheduler.md

 3. Any subsequent Task created as part of the grain method execution is natively enqueued to the same ActivationTaskScheduler, via the standard TaskScheduler mechanism.
 4. Every ActivationTaskScheduler has a queue of tasks queued for execution.
 5. Orleans Scheduler has a set of worker threads that are collectively used by all the activation schedulers.
 Those threads periodically scan all the scheduler queues for work to execute.
-    5.1	A thread takes a queue (each queue is taken by one thread at a time) and starts executing Tasks in that queue in the FIFO order.
+6. A thread takes a queue (each queue is taken by one thread at a time) and starts executing Tasks in that queue in FIFO order.
-    5.2	The combination of one thread at a time taking a queue and the thread executing Tasks sequencially is what provides the single threaded execution semantics.
+7. The combination of one thread at a time taking a queue and the thread executing Tasks sequentially is what provides the single threaded execution semantics.

 ### Work Items:
 Orleans uses a notion of Work Items to designate the entry point into the scheduler.
-Every new request is enqueued initially as a work item which simply wraps the executing of the first Task for that request.
+Every new request is enqueued initially as a work item which simply wraps the execution of the first Task for that request.
 Work items simply provide more contextual information about the scheduling activity (the caller, the name of the activity, logging) and sometimes some extra work that has to be done on behalf of that scheduling activity (post invocation activity in Invoke work item).
 There are currently the following work item types:
 1. Invoke work item – this is the mostly frequently used work item type.
 It represents execution of an application request.
 2. Request/Response work items – executes a system request (request to a SystemTarget)